Yaoming95/Triple-to-Text/README.md

 This is the repository for our SIGIR paper *Triple-to-Text: Converting RDF Triples into High-Quality Natural Languages via Optimizing an Inverse KL Divergence *.
-We will release our code before the conference.
+We will release our code soon.